STFleming/EmSys_Sequential_Logic/README.md

   <img src="misc/sequential_logic_overview.png" width="600" />
 </p>

-In this lecture we will learn how to design such sequential circuits in Verilog.
+In this lecture, we will learn how to design such sequential circuits in Verilog.
 Generally, the form of these circuits will be:
 * A combinatorial portion where we assign some internal signals.
 * A sequential storage element that stores some of the output of our combinatorial circuit and uses it to drive some of the inputs of our combinatorial logic.